Top 10 Best Sites

-Match has the largest user base and highest success rate of any other dating site and will help you find millions of available men — no matter if you’re looking for a date, relationship, or marriage.
+Match has the highest success rate of any other dating site and will help you find local single men — no matter if you’re looking for a date, relationship, or marriage.
 You can even try Match free for 3 days to see if it’s the right fit for you.

-If a guy has stopped texting you, the main thing to remember is to not blame yourself… or take it out on your phone by throwing it across the room.
+If a guy has stopped texting you, the main thing to remember is to not blame yourself… or take your feelings out on your phone by throwing it across the room.
 It’s not your fault.
 It’s not your phone’s fault.
-It’s not even the guy’s fault.
+It’s not even the guy’s fault (maybe).

-Most of the time people don’t mean to ignore text messages.
+Most of the time, people don’t mean to ignore text messages.
 We all forget to respond sometimes.
 He probably just got busy.
-Or he was with someone and didn’t want to be rude by texting.
+Or he was with a friend and didn’t want to be rude by texting.
 Or his phone died or got lost.
 Or maybe he’s not a fan of texting (people like that do exist) and just has bad texting habits.